 Sample sizes: First Direct (100), Smile (99), The One Account (34), Co-operative Bank (102), Norwich & Peterborough BS (42), Nationwide BS (99), Yorkshire Bank (100), Clydesdale Bank (101), Cahoot (41), Halifax (98), NatWest (99), HSBC (99), Intelligent Finance (IF) (41), Lloyds TSB (100), Danske Bank (34), Barclays (100), Royal Bank of Scotland (100), Santander (99), Bank of Scotland (101), Ulster Bank (42), Bank of Ireland (31) - Total sample size: 1,881

-Customer scores are based on a survey of a nationally representative online panel of respondents from the general public, who were invited to take part in the bank account customer satisfaction survey - during May 2013.
+Customer scores are based on a survey of an online panel of respondents from the general public, who were invited to take part in the bank account customer satisfaction survey - during May 2013.
 The final sample size was 1,631.

 Overall customer scores are worked out using a combination of overall satisfaction and how likely the respondents are to recommend their bank to a friend.
 Companies need at least 30 responses to be given a rating.